 Following World War II, Ohio State's hospital and outpatient facilities grew to support growing patient care needs.
 Physician scientists published many important studies, including these breakthrough discoveries:

 - Drs.
 Robert Zollinger and Edwin Ellison identified Zollinger-Ellison Syndrome, which traced some peptic ulcers to tumors in the pancreas or small intestine.

 - In 1957, Dr. Howard Sirak led a team that developed a "heart pump" for use during surgery.

 - In 1958, Dr. Bertha Bouroncle led a team that identified hairy cell leukemia.
-27 years later Ohio State scientists created the lifesaving drug to treat it.
+Twenty seven years later, Ohio State scientists created the lifesaving drug to treat it.

 The Hunt-Hess Scale gave physicians a method to classify the severity of subarachnoid hemorrhage that is still used today.

 Cardiologists created the nation's first ambulance, dubbed the Heartmobile.